Centreville Savings Bank Charitable Foundation

 Based on recent grant awards and the Foundation's stated priorities, successful applications demonstrate:

 Alignment with Priority Areas: Successful applicants clearly demonstrate how their work addresses education success, economic security, or capacity building.
-Recent funded projects include the Boys & Girls Club of Pawtucket's Out-of-School Time Program, Access Community Action Agency's domestic violence support services, and Thrive Behavioral Health's equipment for an experimental playground.
+Recent funded projects include the Boys & Girls Club of Pawtucket's Out-of-School Time Programme, Access Community Action Agency's domestic violence support services, and Thrive Behavioral Health's equipment for an experimental playground.

-Multiple Types of Support Available: The Foundation funds various types of grants including program-specific grants, operating support, capital projects (such as the Chandler Bowen building rehabilitation), and capacity building initiatives.
+Multiple Types of Support Available: The Foundation funds various types of grants including programme-specific grants, operating support, capital projects (such as the Chandler Bowen building rehabilitation), and capacity building initiatives.
 Applicants should clearly identify which type of support they are seeking.

 Key Takeaways for Grant Writers